gawkermedia/big-assets/README.md

 Default value: `''`

 Base path to the project Javascript, relative to the Gruntfile.

+### options.reportPath
+Type: `String`
+Default value: `undefined`

+Optional path to generate an HTML version of the big assets report.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).